johnbeve/PHI-696/Project 4/README.md

   FILTER (?dob >= "1949-10-01"^^xsd:dateTime).   # item is borned later than Jan.1, 1949.

-  SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE], zh". } # Helps get the label in your language, if not, then zh language
+  SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE], zh-Hans". } # Helps get the label in your language, if not, then zh language
 }